SmithWillSuffice/ohanga-pai/content/blog/136_ai_copperfields.md

 The yuuuge fallacy there is that he is forcing you to specify some input output response.
 This is obviously always something a machine can mimic.
-Like David Copperfield.
+Like David Copperfield, the Los Vegas guy.

-Hossenfelder was "at it" too [“End of mathematics blahblahblah”](https://sabine.beehiiv.com/p/conscious-feedback-roasted-dinosaurs-the-end-of-mathematics-and-the-anti-tech-movement), with the mathematical job loss fear mongering,.
+Hossenfelder was "at it" too [“End of mathematics blahblahblah”](https://sabine.beehiiv.com/p/conscious-feedback-roasted-dinosaurs-the-end-of-mathematics-and-the-anti-tech-movement), with the mathematical job loss fear mongering.
 She is hopeless, and has no comprehension of the human condition it seems.
 Is this a problem with living in Germany? 🤣

 I am happy to report the deaths of human mathematical fun & games have